 AI Smart Decor's style presets are broad enough that picking "Modern" or "Cozy" requires minimal knowledge of interior design vocabulary.
 The tool does the rest, and the output quality is high enough to be useful.
 If you want to understand your options before diving in, AI Home Design Software for Beginners covers the basics.

-Reimagine Home similarly offers broad style categories with minimal required input.
+Other home visualization tools similarly offer broad style categories with minimal required input.

 When to Move from Automatic to Semi-Automatic